 With the rapid development of the Internet, many Asia Pacific economies are increasingly dependent on public network applications such as online services, including banking and finance, business and government.
-The protection of critical information infrastructure in the region is central to political stability, economic prosperity and regional security in the Asia Pacific.
+The protection of Critical Information Infrastructure (CII) in the region is central to political stability, economic prosperity and regional security in the Asia Pacific.

-Malicious cyber activity against critical information infrastructure is increasing in frequency, sophistication and scale.
+Malicious cyber activity against CII is increasing in frequency, sophistication and scale.
 This growing threat in the Asia Pacific region requires a collaborative approach, with the various CSIRT and CERT organizations taking the lead role with the full support from their respective governments.

-To address this need, the APCERT was established with a focus on operational capability and readiness to prevent and mitigate malicious cyber activity.
+To address this need, the APCERT was established with a focus on operational capability and readiness to prevent and mitigate malicious cyber activities.